emckellips/CS400Project3/src/FrontEndDeveloper_README.txt

 --------------------
-Frontend.java - the frontend UI and main app loop for the cheapest train app TestFrontend.java - JUnit5 tests for testing the frontend
+Frontend.java - the frontend UI and main app loop for the cheapest train app TestFrontend.java - JUnit5 tests for testing the frontend DummyBackend.java - a dummy backend class to fill in due to backend developer not completing his part

 Additional Contributions:
 -------------------------